 - Where crickets usually have long antennae, grasshoppers have shorter ones.

-- Crickets by means of rubbing their wings together, whereas grasshoppers sing by rubbing their hindlegs against their wings, instead.
+- Crickets sing by means of rubbing their wings together, whereas grasshoppers sing by rubbing their hindlegs against their wings, instead.

 - Grasshoppers tend to be out and about during the day, whereas most crickets only come out at dusk.